tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 That was three days ago.

 That night was quiet.
 Rare for an emergency hospital.
-We had another dog kenneled two spaces down from the Rottweiler—a cattle dog that had undergone emergency laparotomy.
+We had another dog kenneled two spaces down from the Rottweiler.
+It was a cattle dog that had undergone emergency laparotomy.
 It had been doing fine.
 Normal vitals.
 Good appetite.
 Responsive.

 Two hours later, I checked on it.

 And the cattle dog was dead.

 It had torn open its own incision.
 Somehow, it had gotten its cone off.
 And it had attacked itself.
-Not licking, not nibbling—mutilating.
+Not licking, not nibbling, it was destroying itself.

 Even when coils of intestine unfurled from its abdomen, it had kept biting at those guts.
 Like they were coiled snakes and he was killing them.